MooersLab/thewriterslaw/README.md

 - Makes writing social when it is mutually beneficial.
 - Reads and writes about writing at least once a fortnight.
 - Keeps up on weasel words,  wordy phrases, cliché, and other junk English; reviews this list quarterly to avoid their use.
-- If a scientist, writes with precision, clarity, and conciseness.
+- A scientist writes with precision, clarity, and conciseness.
 The order is in descending importance.
 Has memorized this list.
 - Uses computerized writing tools responsibly, not blindly: Takes full responsibility for the final draft.
 - Documents in writing log any use of AI to generate or paraphrase passages.
 - Uses dictation software for some generative writing.